wwt/git-foundations/sections/section_3.md

-# Set up a GitHub Repository
+# Create a GitHub Repository

 You have the option to create Git repositories either on your local machine (within a Docker Container in our case) or on a remote Git environment; it's a mater of personal preference.
 In either case, you can keep the Git repositories in sync.
 In this example we will create a Git repository on GitHub and then, later, clone the repository to our local environment.